Anaminus/rbxmk/doc/README.md

   [DataModel.GetService](types.md#user-content-datamodelgetservice) must have
   the "Service" tag.

-A RootDesc has methods to get and set information on the fly.
+A Desc has methods to get and set information on the fly.
 Descriptors for a particular API element are represented by a dictionary that contains the fields of the element.
 The following types are related: